 The Peach Pit.
 Willie warns David that his nephew is trouble and that he can't say no to a fight.
 Steve enters the diner, discovers that David wants Juwan to DJ at the club on hip-hop night, and is aghast and exclaims in horror, "That gangster kid?!"
 Nat comes nosing around, as he so often does with conversations that have nothing remotely to do with him, and assures Steve that Juwan is a good kid.
 He then reminds Steve that he has his own legal problems and shouldn't be such a judgmental douchenozzle.
 Fair point, Nat.
 Now go away.

-The episode takes a sudden hilarious turn into after school special territory as a group of inner city kids at a community center (or something) are being forced to watch a video that urges them to "squash it" instead of resolving conflicts by fighting.
+The episode takes a sudden, hilarious turn into After School Special territory as a group of inner city kids at a community center (or something) are being forced to watch a video that urges them to "squash it" instead of resolving conflicts by fighting.
 The instructor who's running the session tells them it takes guts and heart to walk away from a fight, then says, "You've got to check yourself before you wreck yourself."
-After that gem, he blurts out, "Squash it!" and slams his fist against his palm, and somehow the kids manage to not laugh out loud or even discreetly snicker among themselves.
+After that gem, he blurts out, "Squash it!" and slams his fist against his palm, and somehow the kids manage to not laugh out loud or even discreetly snicker among themselves like I would have done.
 David, who's been standing at the back of the room watching, sees Juwan and bellows, "Yo, Juwan!" and Juwan's friends make fun of him for being summoned in street lingo by a white dork.
-David remarks that the squash it stuff sounds really cool, then tells him he wants him to DJ with him at a hip-hop event at the After Dark later.
+David remarks that thesquash it stuff sounds really cool, then tells him he wants him to DJ with him at a hip-hop event at the After Dark later.
 He assures him it's already been cleared with Willie and his parole officer.
 Juwan says that Willie disapproves in his taste in music 'cause he equates gangster rap (even though what he was playing earlier wasn't even close to being gangster rap) with actual gangsters.
 David says they'll show him it's not the same thing, and the two agree to meet up later to rehearse.

 Dylan's house.
 The hypnotist starts to put Dylan under...and he has a vision of himself in a different era, like maybe the '20s or '30s.
 He's standing near a railroad track, and a train has just arrived.
 Suddenly his phone rings, and he's jarred out of his hypnotic state.
 It turns out to be an annoying sales call, and the hypnotist chastises herself for forgetting to turn off the phone.
 Dylan tells her about the vision he had, and she says they'll try another "regression" tomorrow.